danaikorre/dsmanufacturing.github.io/course_content_2021/index.md

 # Course Content

+This page contains links to resouces and the [course content](course_organisation) for the individual weeks.

 ## Resources & Important Links

+Resources you may need during the course.

 * **[Teams](http://bit.ly/DataVis4ProfTeams):** **note** you must be logged in to your Office365 account for this course for this link to work.
 * **[Book 1-on-1](https://datavisonline.youcanbook.me)**.
 The booking link will lapse from the end of each week's bookings, AND work again from Tues 14:00 when new bookings are available